code-not-found/code-not-found.github.io/_posts/apache-kafka/2016-09-19-apache-kafka-download-installation.md

 excerpt: A step-by-step tutorial on how to install and run Apache Kafka on Windows.
 date: 2016-09-19 21:00
 categories: [Apache Kafka]
-tags: [Apache Kafka, Download, Installation, Kafka, Windows]
+tags: [Apache Kafka, Apache Zoo=keeper, Download, Installation, Kafka, Windows, ZooKeeper]
 ---

 <figure>